-By far the two most popular wager types, Moneylines and Point Spreads, are closely related.
-A Moneyline wager is a bet on who will win any given event, while a Point Spread wager is a bet on the margin of victory.
-For example, say there is a game featuring Team A and Team B. If you make a Moneyline wager on Team A, you are saying “I think Team A will win.
+By far the two most popular wager types, moneylines and point spreads, are closely related.
+A monely wager is a bet on who will win any given event, while a point spread wager is a bet on the margin of victory.
+Say there is a game featuring Team A and Team B. If you make a moneyline wager on Team A, you are saying “I think Team A will win.”

-Period” If you however see that Point Spread of this game is Team A +/- “X points”, you are betting that Team A will either win or lose by at least X points.
+But if you see that point spread of this same game is Team A +/- “X points”, you are betting that Team A will either win or lose by at least X points.
 Since a Point Spread is harder to predict, the payouts for Point Spreads are usually higher than Moneylines—unless you’re betting on the underdog.

-The third wheel of Straight wager betting types, Over/Under wagers (or “Totals”) doesn’t involve who wins a game, they are concerned with the points put on the board.
-There are two possibilities: (1) Game/Event Totals or (2) Team/Player Totals.
-When you choose an Over/Under, you are wagering on if the entire number of points for the game will be more or less the number the bookmaker predicts.
+The third wheel of straight-wager betting types, over/under wagers (or “totals”), doesn’t involve who wins a game.
+Instead, they are concerned with the points put on the board.
+There are two possibilities.
+Game/event totals or team/player totals.
+When you choose an over/under, you are wagering on whether the entire number of points for the game will be more or less the number the bookmaker predicts.

-Parlays are the riskiest bet you can make as you need several results to go your way, but also perhaps the most potentially profitable.
-By choosing a Parlay you pick a combination of straight wagers together as one bet.
-Instead of betting on one Moneyline/Point Spread or Over/Under, you add many together.
+Parlays are the riskiest bet you can make as you need several results to go your way.
+They are also the most potentially profitable.
+By choosing a parlay you pick a combination of straight wagers together as one bet.
+Instead of betting on one moneyline/point spread or over/under, you add many together.

 Now since winning one wager is tough, winning many together is even harder.
 For this reason, Parlays are harder to win, and the more events you add to one lowers your chances of winning.

-At most major Sportsbooks, you can make a parlay between 2 – 17 events and will offer a parlay payout board so you can see how much you’ll win as the events pile up.
+At most major Sportsbooks, you can make a parlay span between two to 17 events.
+Most will offer a parlay payout board so you can see how much you’ll win as the events pile up.
 If you have a good feeling about several events, parlays could be your ticket to a big payday.

 Pleasers vs Teasers

 Pleasers and Teasers are exciting options for sports bettors, if you’re lucky enough to wager at a sportsbook that offers this bet type.
-A “Pleaser” is a Point Spread parlay where you change the odds in the House’s favor, in return for a bigger potential winning amount.
+A “please” is a point spread parlay where you change the odds in the House’s favor, in return for a bigger potential winning amount.
 Basically, you are making your wager riskier, and as a trade the House will give you more if you should win.

 Drinking and Betting

-Drinking while betting is a common mistake amongst bettors, and doing so can be a disastrous decision.
-Online gambling can be a thrilling endeavor, putting up your money on the chance of doubling, tripling, or even quadrupling it is risky, and that risk creates the release of adrenaline.
-Basically, betting amps you up, and if you’ve previously had a big win then the excitement usually increases.
+Drinking while betting is a common mistake amongst sports gamblers, and doing so can be a disastrous decision.
+Online gambling can be a thrilling endeavor; putting up your money on the chance of doubling, tripling or even quadrupling it is risky.
+That risk creates the release of adrenaline.
+Essentially, betting amps you up, and if you’ve previously had a big win, then the excitement usually increases.

-You may be thinking “what better way to enjoy that feeling of euphoria than a few cocktails”, or conversely, “what better way to steady the nerves while you wait for the results of the final game of that 14 team parlay,” but you should avoid drinking and betting, here’s why.
+You may be thinking “What better way to enjoy that feeling of euphoria than with a few cocktails?”, or conversely, “What better way to steady the nerves while I wait for the results of the final game of that 14-team parlay?”
+But you should avoid drinking and betting.

 Bet Before You Party

-It is a Friday night (or Tuesday night, whatever, we’re not here to judge) and you’re getting ready to have yourself a little party.
-You’ve got your drinks, you’ve got your iPad, and you’ve got the recipe for one heck of losing streak.
+It is a Friday night, and you’re getting ready to have yourself a little party.
+You’ve got your drinks, you’ve got your iPad, and you’ve got the recipe for one heck of a losing streak.
 We asked our team of former industry employees what the number one regret big players had when it came to betting on sports, and they agreed that betting after drinking was what they would hear time and time again.

-Whether it’s a matter of forgetting to place a wager then making up for it by making too many bets, or whether it’s just acting on a whim and deciding “you know what, I like that Dallas Quarterback, he’s got a funny name, bet it all!” our experts agreed that if you’re going to drink alcohol and place some bets, make sure you do the betting part first.
+Whether it’s a matter of forgetting to place a wager then making up for it by making too many bets, or whether it’s just acting on a whim and deciding “You know what, I like that Dallas Quarterback, he’s got a funny name, bet it all!” our experts agreed that if you’re going to drink alcohol and place some bets, make sure you handle the sportsbook business part first.

-Medical studies have shown that one of the first thinga affected when you drink is the judgment part of your brain, the one that prevents you from making stupid decisions – such as jumping over that fence, or making that 14 team parlay with all your balance.
+Medical studies have shown that one of the first things affected when you drink is the judgment part of your brain—the one that prevents you from making stupid decisions, such as jumping over that fence, or making that 14-team parlay with your total sportsbook balance.

-Add in the effect of memory loss and you’ve got a potentially deadly (to your bankroll) 1-2 combination.
-Do yourself a favor, even if you don’t get your wager in before the big game, there will always be something else to bet on.
+Add in the effect of memory loss and you’ve got a potentially damaging combination.
+Do yourself a favor: Even if you don’t get your wager in before the big game, there will always be something else to bet on.
 Take a couple of asprin, eat a piece of toast and sleep it off.
 Your account balance will thank you in the morning.